Prayer is cooperation with God ... (it) opens the way for grace to work.”

 “God was at work, and we -- brothers and sisters in Christ -- called on him in many spots -- government offices, churches, schools and seminaries, prisons, wherever,” said Timmermans, executive director of the Christian Reformed Church in North America.

 “We asked God to let his grace flow wherever we went, especially in those places we visited that are facing significant challenges.”

-Sponsored by Resonate Global Mission and coordinated by Mwaya Wa Kitavi, Resonate’s regional leader for East Africa, the Global Prayer Safari (GPS) started on Friday, Feb.
+Sponsored by Resonate Global Mission, the Global Prayer Safari (GPS) started on Friday, Feb.
 1, in Addis Ababa.
 Riding in three buses to destinations in the Great Rift Valley, 60 participants represented denominations from across Africa and North America.